epam/edp-keycloak-operator/docs/api.md

         <td><b>secret</b></td>
         <td>string</td>
         <td>
-          Secret is a client secret used for authentication.
-If not provided, it will be generated.<br/>
+          Secret is kubernetes secret name where the client's secret will be stored.
+Secret should have the following format: $secretName:secretKey.
+If not specified, a client secret will be generated and stored in a secret with the name keycloak-client-{metadata.name}-secret.
+If keycloak client is public, secret property will be ignored.<br/>
         </td>
         <td>false</td>
       </tr><tr>